 As suggested above, normal cognitive function depends on serotonin in a major way.
 Neuroscience has shown that without proper levels of this neurotransmitter, people can begin to notice a decline in mental acuity.

-For example, you might be struggling to remember things that used to cause you no trouble, focusing may be increasingly difficult, and it might take you longer to process new information.
-All if this can make Law of Attraction exercises (e.g. saying affirmations and engaging in creative visualization) much harder, leading to a pervasive sense of frustration.
+For example, you might be struggling to remember things that used to cause you no trouble; focusing may be increasingly difficult; it might take you longer to process new information.
+All of this can make Law of Attraction exercises (e.g. saying affirmations and engaging in creative visualization) much harder, leading to a pervasive sense of frustration.

 3. Are You More Anxious Than You Used To Be?

 You may already know that medications that help to regulate serotonin levels are often prescribed to people who have anxiety disorders, not just depression.
 So, if you’re more nervous and socially anxious than you used to be, low serotonin could be the culprit (though neurotransmitters like GABA, dopamine, and epinephrine also influence anxiety).

 Neuroimaging studies show that people who have high levels of anxiety have depleted serotonin availability in the parts of the brain associated with emotional control and impulse regulation.

 Fatigue or exhaustion can be caused by a huge range of physical and psychological issues, but it’s always worth considering the role of serotonin.
 Energy production requires adequate levels of serotonin.
 Therefore, you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.

 There is also evidence that this relationship works both ways.
 In other words, if you’re exhausted (say because you’re not practicing enough self-care) then you can reduce serotonin levels as a result.